-Advisory 2.3.19 USB 2.0 On-The-Go (OTG) Session Request Protocol (SRP) Is Not Supported peripheral to request the USB-host to enable Vbus and start a session.
+Advisory 2.3.8 USB 2.0 On-The-Go (OTG) Session Request Protocol (SRP) Is Not Supported Revision(s) Affected 2.3 and earlier Details The USB 2.0 On-The-Go (OTG) Session Request Protocol (SRP) allows a USB- peripheral to request the USB-host to enable Vbus and start a session.
 On this device, the SRP protocol is not supported.

-Details The USB 2.0 On-The-Go (OTG) Session Request Protocol (SRP) allows a USBbetween host and peripheral, is supported.

-The OTG Host Negotiation Protocol (HNP), which allows USB-devices to swap roles
+The OTG Host Negotiation Protocol (HNP), which allows USB-devices to swap roles between host and peripheral, is supported.
 Workaround(s) None

-BOOT: Internal Pullup Resistors for BOOT[7:0] Pins Are Sometimes Enabled During Reset, Leading to Boot Failures

-Details:

-The PUPD_SEL[29] register does not get initialized when the device is first powered on and in Reset.
+Advisory 2.3.12 BOOT: Internal Pullup Resistors for BOOT[7:0] Pins Are Sometimes Enabled During Reset, Leading to Boot Failures Revision(s) Affected 2.3 and earlier Details: The PUPD_SEL[29] register does not get initialized when the device is first powered on and in Reset.
 This register controls the internal pullup and pulldown resistors for the BOOT[7:0] pins.
 The contents of the PUPD_SEL[29] register at this state are unpredictable and may contain random values.
 These random values can result in the internal pullups being enabled for some or all of the BOOT[7:0] pins during reset after every power-on, which conflicts with the datasheet claim that the internal pulldowns are enabled during reset.
 Internal pullups being enabled on the BOOT[7:0] pins may result in boot failures.
 If weak external pulldown resistors are used on the PCB to select the boot mode, they may not be able to overpower the internal pullups.
 This can result in the wrong boot mode being latched in the BOOTCFG[7:0] register when coming out of Reset.
 Once the device is out of Reset, the PUPD_SEL[29] register is initialized, and the internal pulldown resistors for the BOOT[7:0] pins are all enabled.
 Issuing a second Power-On Reset (POR) results in the intended boot mode being latched, since the pins are internally pulled down as expected.

-Figure 10 shows the behavior of the PUPD_SEL[29] register before and after reset.
+Initialization of PUPD_SEL[29] and BOOTCFG[7:0] Registers with Weak or No External Pull Resistors on BOOT[7:0] Pins shows the behavior of the PUPD_SEL[29] register before and after reset.
 Assuming weak or no external pull resistors are on the BOOT[7:0] pins, the BOOTCFG register will latch the unknown values after the device initially comes out of Reset.
-Note that, TRST must always be low in order to issue a POR and latch the boot pin values -- the boot pins are not latched after a Warm Reset.
+Note that, TRST must always be low in order to issue a POR and latch the boot pin values the boot pins are not latched after a Warm Reset.
+RESET TRST PUPD_SE L[29] Register BOOTCEG G[7:0] Registers

-Figure 10.
-Initialization of PUPD_SEL[29] and BOOTCFG[7:0] Registers with Weak or No External Pull Resistors on BOOT[7:0] Pins